 In most burns, the most important step is to cool the skin quickly so that the deeper layers do not continue to burn and cause injury.

-However, depending on the degree of the burn, you may need to follow different cautions, especially if it is a 3rd degree burn, which should be evaluated as soon as possible by a doctor in a hospital to avoid serious complications such as nerve or muscle destruction.
+However, depending on the degree of the burn, you may need to follow different cautions, especially if it is a 3rd degree burn, which should be evaluated as soon as possible by a doctor in a hospital to avoid serious complications such as nerve or muscle damage.

 What to do in 1st degree burns